 In order to bypass torrent blockage, you can use an HTTP proxy.
 You can also use a reliable VPN service.
 One of the best ways to beat torrent blocking is to encrypt your data traffic.
 Switching to port 80 will give the edge as the ISPs cannot decypher the port.
 Using magnet links is also a viable option.

-I am going to end this blog here.
-Hopefully, I am leaving you with some food for thought.
-I have tried to be precise and to the point.
-If you feel that I have missed out on any of the important points, don’t hesitate to share your opinions and ideas in the comments section below.
+We are going to end this blog here.
+Hopefully, we are leaving you with some food for thought.
+We have tried to be precise and to the point.
+If you feel that we have missed out on any of the important points, do not hesitate to share your opinions and ideas in the comments section below.
 Your contribution will be highly appreciated.